notus-sh/cocooned/npm/README.md

 ## Migration from a previous version

+These migrations steps only highlight major changes.
+When upgrading from a previous version, always refer to [the CHANGELOG](https://github.com/notus-sh/cocooned/blob/master/CHANGELOG.md) for new features and breaking changes.

 ### From Cocooned ~1.0

 Cocooned events have been rewritten around `CustomEvent`s and standard `addEventListener` / `dispatchEvent` in version 2.0.
 This does not allow more than a single `event` parameter in listeners, in opposition to what was in use with jQuery listeners.